 While African people have been producing rice for thousands of years, it is the Chinese who are said to hold the record for the oldest production on record.
 Research suggests that China started growing rice around 2000 BC.

-Do you know any interesting or fun facts about rice that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about rice?
+Share them in the comments below!